ben-aaron188/netanos/paper/paper.md

 * All identified entities are replaced with their context-preserving anonymized versions
 * NLP-compromise's named entity recognition tool is applied to identify potentially remaining, unrecognized entities

-Besides the key feature of context preserving text anonymization, cocopta also provides three alternative anonymization types.
+Besides the key feature of context preserving text anonymization, Netanos also provides three alternative anonymization types.
 All anonymization types are illustrated below:

 1. **Context-preserving replacement** (key feature)